TorhamDev/Slow-Laggy/README.md

 ## How to code in Slow-Laggy

-First, clone Slow-Laggy repository(Dial-up Internet Connection suggested) using
+First, clone the Slow-Laggy repository(Dial-up Internet Connection suggested) using
 ```
 git clone https://github.com/TorhamDev/Slow-Laggy
 ```
 >Now guess what? you've got your own version of Slow-Laggy Interpreter!

-### Its time to code!
+### It's time to code!
-Write your first lines of code in Slow-Laggy and save it to snail.sl :<br>
+Write your first lines of code in Slow-Laggy and save it to snail.slow :<br>

 ```
 println "Hello World!"